 Tuesday, April 10, 2018 at 6:00 p.m.

 The Schlitz Audubon Nature Center and the Milwaukee Symphony explore how seafaring and shipping have impacted the Great Lakes.
 This event, inspired by the seafaring themes of Benjamin Britten’s “Four Sea Interludes” from Peter Grimes, includes a live performance by MSO musicians.
 The performance will be accompanied by a fascinating talk about the many shipwrecks off the Wisconsin coast of Lake Michigan – now being considered for historic preservation status – given by Tamara Thomsen, maritime archaeologist with the Wisconsin Historical Society's Maritime Preservation and Archaeology program.
 An important corridor for shipping, those same vessels have imported invasive species that threaten the historic shipwreck sites.
 How do we preserve these sites and protect our Great Lakes?
-This event is FREE.
+This event is FREE but registration is required.

 “The way I think about it is that the two are inseparable.
 Just like human culture is inseparable from this miraculous world that we inhabit and abuse, my own identity as a human animal and an artist, a composer, is inextricably tied to my relationship with the world.
 My music and my environmentalism are the same thing.”